 ARS are primarily valued based upon our expectations of issuer redemptions and using internal discounted cash flow models that utilize unobservable inputs.
-ARS are primarily reported as Level 3 assets.
+ARS are reported as Level 3 assets.
 Private company investments are primarily valued based upon internally developed models.
 These valuations require significant management judgment due to the absence of quoted market prices, the inherent lack of liquidity, and their long-term nature.
 Typically, the initial costs of these investments are considered to represent fair market value, as such amounts are negotiated between willing market participants.
-The value of our beneficial interest in North Shore is based on a proprietary cash flow model.
 Private company investments are primarily reported as Level 3 assets.

+Investments at fair value include investments in funds, including certain money market funds that are measured at net asset value ("NAV").
 The Company uses NAV to measure the fair value of its fund investments when (i) the fund investment does not have a readily determinable fair value and (ii) the NAV of the investment fund is calculated in a manner consistent with the measurement principles of investment company accounting, including measurement of the underlying investments at fair value.

-The Company's investments in funds measured at NAV include money market funds, mutual funds, partnership interests, and private equity funds.
+The Company's investments in funds measured at NAV include partnership interests, mutual funds, money market funds, and private equity funds.
 Private equity funds primarily invest in a broad range of industries worldwide in a variety of situations, including leveraged buyouts, recapitalizations, growth investments, and distressed investments.
 The private equity funds are primarily closed-end funds in which the Company's investments are generally not eligible for redemption.
 Distributions will be received from these funds as the underlying assets are liquidated or distributed.